-As testimony to our commitment to quality, environmental, health and safety, in 2019 the Group embarked on the implementation of the 5-S Standard 5S which is a system for organising spaces so work can be performed efficiently, effectively and safely.
+As testimony to our commitment to quality, environmental, health and safety, in 2019 the Group embarked on the implementation of the 5S Standard which is a system for organising spaces so work can be performed efficiently, effectively and safely.
 This system focuses on putting everything where it belongs and keeping the workplace clean, which makes it easier for people to do their jobs without wasting time or risking injury.
-Our wholly-owned subsidiary, Pembinaan Mitrajaya Sdn Bhd and the our Headquarters successfully obtained the SIRIM certification for the 5-S Standard: 2018.
+Our wholly-owned subsidiary, Pembinaan Mitrajaya Sdn Bhd and our Headquarters successfully obtained the SIRIM certification for the 5-S Standard: 2018.

-For these achievements and recognitions we have received today, we are grateful for the efforts of our dedicated management team and staff.
+For these achievements and recognitions which we have received to-date, I am grateful for the efforts of our dedicated management team and staff.